couchbase/query/docs/n1ql-preview-model.md

 product release or point in time.

-The following sections discuss the Couchbase data model; the Couchbase query model; the new query language N1QL (pronounced "nickel"), which is the first flavor and incarnation of the Couchbase query model; and query semantics at scale.
+The following sections discuss the Couchbase data model; the Couchbase query model; and the new query language N1QL (pronounced "nickel"), which is the first flavor and incarnation of the Couchbase query model.

 ## Data model